Menu

 • The basis and amount of compensation to be paid

-In some cases billboards will be displayed near to land that is proposed to be the subject of a concession, lease or sale.
+In some cases billboards will be displayed near land that is proposed to be the subject of a concession, lease or sale.
 The display of a billboard does not provide adequate information to enable communities to understand the potential impacts of a proposed project or ways in which they can challenge it.

 • Often they are not even in a language which can be read or understood by local residents.